ajwdewit/pcse/doc/quickstart.rst

 the WOFOST and LINTUL3 crop simulation models, although other crop simulation models may become available within PCSE in the future.

+Note that the examples below are also available as Jupyter notebooks on my github page: https://github.com/ajwdewit/pcse_notebooks

 An interactive PCSE/WOFOST session
 ----------------------------------